xaroth8088/NetworkStateManager/README.md

 `void OnApplyInputs(Dictionary<byte, IPlayerInput> playerInputs)` The keys are the `playerId`s you set during `OnGetInputs`, above.
 Take whatever input is present, and apply it to your game state / `GameObject`s as needed.

-You'll probably want to cast `playerInputs` back to your own game state object's type before using it.
+You'll want to cast the values back to your own game state object's type before using them.

-`void OnApplyEvents(List<IGameEvent> events)`
+`void OnApplyEvents(HashSet<IGameEvent> events)`
-Run through the `List` and apply the effects of each event.
-Similar to player input, above, you'll probably want to cast the objects inside of `events` appropriately.
+Run through the collection and apply the effects of each event.
+Similar to player input, above, you'll want to cast the objects inside of `events` appropriately.

 `void OnPrePhysicsFrameUpdate()`
 Do whatever you'd normally do with your game before the physics engine runs for the frame.

 `void OnPostPhysicsFrameUpdate()`
-Do whatever you'd normally do with your game after the physics engine runs for the frame.
+Do whatever you want with your game after the physics engine runs for the frame.
+Note that there's no strict equivalent to this in Unity's normal lifecycle, because normally the physics update is the last thing to happen during the frame.

 `void OnGetGameState(ref IGameState state)`
 Populate the `state` variable with your game's current state.
 The framework will take care of synchronizing `RigidBody` states, but any other game state that exists in your `GameObject`s or other game logic should be captured in this state.